 To help reach your goals, perform a comprehensive root cause analysis when a medication error and adverse drug event occurs.
 Using the results from this analysis, you can determine changes that need to be made and measure if the changes you make are preventing medication errors from occurring.

-This appointment can ultimately serve to:
+Such follow-up support can ultimately serve to:

 Now that we’ve covered how to put together a plan, medication management services, and goals for your organization, what’s left is improving the medication management process as a whole.
-Here are a few tips for improving various elements of the process.
+Here are a few tips for strengthening various elements of the process.

 The medication management process includes initial and ongoing medication review to address safety and adherence concerns, reduce adverse drug events, educate patients, and more.